ResSimOpt/SimOpt/README.md

 ## Get Started with SimOpt
 - 1 Clone the repository.
-- 2 To view the simulation model download and install Anylogic Personal Learning Edition from https://www.anylogic.com/downloads/ and open the alp file from the repository.
+- 2 To view the simulation model download and install Anylogic from https://www.anylogic.com/downloads/ and open the alp file from the repository.
 - 3 The properties.config file is used to set the path to the sqlite and postgre sql instances.
 - 4 The simopt.db file must be in read and write access of the simulation model.
 Easiest way is to leave it in the same directory as the alp file is located.
   - 4.1 To view and edit the sqlite database, we recommend the usage of DB Browser for Sqlite (https://sqlitebrowser.org/)